MauroGioe/news_search/README.md

 # news_search
-This project represents a modern approach to web scraping thanks to the combination of the library crawl4ai for the extraction of website markdowns and the use of llm models for the extraction of information from such markdowns.
+This project represents a modern approach to web scraping thanks to the combination of the library crawl4ai for the extraction of website markdowns and the use of Large Language Models for the extraction of information from such markdowns.

 ## Usage